paulrobello/parllama/parllama/help.md

 Actions like delete, pull, etc. are queued and will be performed in the order they were queued.
 Lists / screens will automatically refresh once the action is completed.

-## Local Model Screen
+## Local Model Tab
-This screen displays all local models currently available to your local Ollama.
+Displays all local models currently available to your local Ollama.
 `ctrl+q` will quit the application.
 `ctrl+r` will refresh the list.
 `enter` will open its details dialog for the selected item.